PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 ![Model-01-03-1999](/_img/world/surface-1999-03-01-details.png)

 In this version of the map, it is unclear where the Abandoned Mine was supposed to fit.
 Most likely it was meant to be directly below the exchange place alongside those mountains, as done in later versions too.
-It may look as if this wouldn't there, but the proportions of the map are misleading, since the placeholder structures beyond the barrier are so huge, that they let the area within the barrier and around the marketplace to look small, while actually there is quite a bit of space there.
+It may look as if this wouldn't fit there, but the proportions of the map are misleading, since the placeholder structures beyond the barrier are so huge, that they let the area within the barrier and around the marketplace to look small, while actually there is quite a bit of space there.

-The entire model was done very roughly and around the camps (which were already much more elaborated), in order to get an idea.
+The entire model was done very roughly and around the camps (which were already much more elaborated, the Old Camp almost final), in order to get an idea.
 A lot of things were bound to change, but at least it had managed to preserve the overall layout of Mikes concepts.

 ### Alpha World Models